Claude Code + Apollo vs Deepline: Higher Email Coverage with One Flag | Deepline

 Claude Code GTM Workflows

-Apollo alone in Claude Code
+Using Apollo in Claude Code

 ~65%

-Average email coverage.
+Apollo alone in Claude Code - average email coverage.
 3,500 empty rows per 10K leads.

-Apollo first, then Crustdata, PDL, Hunter, LeadMagic as fallback.
+Apollo + Deepline waterfall in Claude Code - Apollo first, then Crustdata, PDL, Hunter, LeadMagic as fallback.
 One command.

 The Coverage Gap

-Apollo's enrichment API typically returns valid emails for 60-70% of contacts.
+Apollo&#x27;s enrichment API typically returns valid emails for 60-80% of contacts.
 That means 30-40% of your list comes back empty.
-On a 10,000-row list, that's 3,000-4,000 leads with no email — leads you already paid to source.
+On a 10,000-row list, that&#x27;s 3,000-4,000 leads with no email - leads you already paid to source.

 Calling Apollo from Claude Code

 Apollo has a REST API.
-Claude Code can call it — you'd write a Bash command with curl or have Claude Code generate a script that loops through your CSV and calls the People Match endpoint for each row.
+Claude Code can call it - you&#x27;d write a Bash command with curl or have Claude Code generate a script that loops through your CSV and calls the People Match endpoint for each row.

 curl -s -X POST "https://api.apollo.io/api/v1/people/match" \